greenday12138/RLAV_in_Carla_Gym/macad_gym/README.md

      > NOTE: Change the carla client PyPI package version number to match with your CARLA server version.(Remember to install this:`conda install -c conda-forge libstdcxx-ng` , it can fix bugs caused by driver problem on Ubuntu)

 ### Bugs Report
-> Note: The following bugs are related Carla simulator settings.
+> Note: The following bugs are related with Carla simulator settings.
 - `Malloc Size=65538 LargeMemoryPoolOffset=65554`

   `Malloc Size=131160 LargeMemoryPoolOffset=196744`